CompositeLight/currentRMS-helper/README.md

 7. Ensure the default / built-in sound scheme is turned off to avoid duplicate sounds.

 ## Features

+- NEW: 1.13: Settings popup added.
+Access this by clicking no the Extensions jigsaw icon in the top corner of Chrome, and then the CurrentRMS Helper rocket icon.
+You can pin this icon for easier access.
+The chosen settings are stored between sessions.

+- NEW: 1.13: Mark As Prepared by Default.
+This is now an option you can set in the Settings popup.
+In our warehouse, we generally don't use the "allocate" stage, so it's preferable to have "mark as prepared" ticked by default.

+- NEW: 1.13: As requested by Jed: You can now choose the level of alert given in regards to overdue inspections.
+Full = voice prompt.
+Short = An additional BOOP sound to give you a clue.
+Off = No audible warning given (but you still get a visual toast message).

+- NEW: 1.13: Helpful Cursor: The cursor will now automatically jump back into the allocation/scan input box after certain actions.
+For example, expanding or collapsing the tree of items, of selecting one of the option sliders like Mark As Prepared or Free Scan.

 - View options: Added tab buttons in Detail View to allow the user to hide Prepared items, hide Sub Rentals, and hide everything except Bulk/Non Stock Items.
 These hide the rows without effecting the display/sort order.
 When hiding Prepared Items, the parent item of an unprepared accessory will not be hidden until all its children are prepared.

 - Added time stamps to “toast messages” generated when scanning in Detail View.
 This makes it easier to identify when errors occurred if you return to a screen full of red messages.